sanger-pathogens/Unicycler/README.md

 Unicycler would not have been possible without [Kat Holt](https://holtlab.net/), my fellow researchers in her lab and the many other people I work with at the University of Melbourne's [Bio21 Molecular Science & Biotechnology Institute](http://www.bio21.unimelb.edu.au/).
 In particular, [Margaret Lam](https://scholar.google.com.au/citations?user=cWmhzUIAAAAJ), [Kelly Wyres](https://scholar.google.com.au/citations?user=anwFM9oAAAAJ), [David Edwards](https://scholar.google.com.au/citations?hl=en&user=rZ1RJK0AAAAJ) and [Claire Gorrie](https://scholar.google.com.au/citations?user=mSO9WPUAAAAJ) worked with me on many challenging genomes during Unicycler's development.
 [Louise Judd](https://scholar.google.com.au/citations?user=eO22mYUAAAAJ) is a whizz with the MinION and produced many of the long reads I have used when developing Unicycler.

 Unicycler uses [SeqAn](https://www.seqan.de/) to perform alignments and other sequence manipulations.
 The authors of this library have been very helpful during Unicycler's development and I owe them a great deal of thanks!
-It also uses [minimap](https://github.com/lh3/minimap) for alignment and [miniasm](https://github.com/lh3/minimap) for long read assembly, and so I'd like to thank [Heng Li](https://github.com/lh3) for these tools.
+It also uses [minimap](https://github.com/lh3/minimap) for alignment and [miniasm](https://github.com/lh3/minimap) for long-read assembly, and so I'd like to thank [Heng Li](https://github.com/lh3) for these tools.
 Finally, Unicycler uses [nanoflann](https://github.com/jlblancoc/nanoflann), a delightfully fast and lightweight nearest neighbour library, to perform its line-finding in semi-global alignment.